-Both women had expected dinner conversation to be very awkward and full of uncomfortable silence, but they were proven wrong; Annie made jokes that Helen laughed at while Helen told stories that Annie listened to.
+Both women expected dinner conversation to be very awkward and full of uncomfortable silence, but they were surprisingly proven wrong; Annie made jokes that Helen laughed at while Helen told stories that Annie listened to.
 Annie was surprised to realize that she was actually having a good time with Helen of all people.

 Before they knew it, an hour had passed and they'd worked their way through several plates of sushi and multiple conversation topics.
 It was at this time that Annie realized that every time she casually mentioned Perry, Helen's eyes got a little sadder and her attempt at a smile looked watery.
 Basically, she looked eerily similar to the Helen that sat in Annie's car the morning of Lillian's wedding.